DMW2151/expert-garbanzo/readme.md

 ### Frontend

 The frontend uses [OpenLayers](https://openlayers.org/), a JS library, to create a map and display the layers created by the previously described services.
-In prodduction, this is served using Nginx rather than Parcel's development mode.
+In production, this is served using Nginx rather than Parcel's development mode.

 The frontend also makes calls to a publicly available [API](https://carto.com/help/building-maps/basemap-list/) for basemap imagery.